replane-dev/replane-javascript/README.md

 You just need: given a token + config name -> get the value.
 This package does only that, well:

-- Single focused call: `getConfig(name)`
 - Works in ESM and CJS (dual build)
 - Zero runtime deps (uses native `fetch` — bring a polyfill if your runtime lacks it)
 - Tiny bundle footprint
-- Strong TypeScript types + custom error with status/body
+- Strong TypeScript types
+- Resilient to server errors (returns your fallback and logs)

 ## Installation